Knowledge Hub

 for Growth

 It’s important to understand that one size doesn’t fit all.
-Many are misled into thinking that another company’s privacy policy can be copy and pasted for your business as it sells the same kind of stuff, but your business may collect more or less personal data and could potentially send it to different processors in different jurisdictions, thus, making your copy pasted privacy policy pointless and not fit for purpose.
+Many are misled into thinking that another company’s privacy policy can be copied and pasted for your business, as it sells the same kind of stuff.
+Still, your business may collect more or less personal data.
+It could potentially be sent to different processors in different jurisdictions, thus rendering your copy-pasted privacy policy pointless and unfit for purpose.

-A privacy policy is a statement that explains to your website visitors and customers about the data you collect, why you collect it and how you use it.
-It must also say whether the data is shared with any third parties and what measures you take to keep that data safe.
+A privacy policy is a statement that explains to your website visitors and customers what data you collect, why you collect it, and how you use it.
+It must also indicate whether the data is shared with third parties and what measures are taken to keep that data safe, including how to draft a compliant privacy policy.

-Cookies and similar technologies make a visitors online experience personalised by helping the website understand how visitors use their services.
-This is done by way of tracking activity from the visitors usage of the website.
-As cookies collect, record, and share information about website visitors and their devices, its only right that the visitors know this as well as this being a legal requirement.
+Cookies and similar technologies personalise a visitor's online experience by helping the website understand how visitors use its services.
+This is done by tracking activity from the visitor's website usage.
+As cookies collect, record, and share information about website visitors and their devices, it's only right that the visitors know this, as well as a legal requirement.

-A cookies policy is a legal requirement under the General Data Protection Regulation (GDPR) and Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR) PECR require websites to be transparent on what personal data is being processed and give individuals privacy rights in relation to electronic communications.
-Unbeknown to some, websites use cookies to track visitors, so it’s essential to inform them - that tracking takes place.
+A cookie policy is a legal requirement under the UK General Data Protection Regulation (UK GDPR) and the Privacy and Electronic Communications (EC Directive) Regulations (PECR) 2003.
+These regulations require websites to be transparent about what personal data is being processed and give individuals privacy rights in relation to electronic communications.
+Unbeknownst to some, websites use cookies to track visitors, so it’s essential to inform them that tracking takes place.

-To comply with data privacy laws, a consent banner should be displayed on the website upon the visitors first visit and ask for consent before deploying certain cookies.
+To comply with data privacy laws, a consent banner should be displayed on the website upon the visitor's first visit, asking for consent before deploying certain cookies.
 It must have a button to allow the visitor to either accept or reject cookies.
-The point of the banner is to alert visitors that the website uses cookies, and gives them the option to opt-in, as well as read further by clicking on the link to the cookies policy.
-By clicking reject, only the strictly necessary cookies are deployed and used by the website for it to function properly.
-These types of cookies don’t collect any personal identifiable data and nor does it track browsing habits.
-To understand more about how cookies function, read here.
+The point of the banner is to alert visitors that the website uses cookies and to provide them with the option to opt in, as well as to read further by clicking on the link to the cookie policy.
+By clicking 'reject', only the strictly necessary cookies are deployed and used by the website to ensure it functions properly.
+These types of cookies don’t collect any personally identifiable data, nor do they track browsing habits, and you can better understand how cookies function by exploring how they work in practice.

-This sets out how visitors may access and use your website.
-It includes information on the website, disclaimers on information that’s published on the website, and how it may be shared and used
+This document outlines how visitors can access and use your website.
+It includes information on the website, disclaimers for information published on the website, and details on how the information may be shared and used

-The terms may also contain information around unacceptable use such as hacking, uploading inappropriate or illegal information and the like.
-Essentially, website terms is a contract between the website owner and its’ visitors, and it protects the owner against people stealing content, preventing potential copyright or ownership disputes and allows you to have full control over your website operations.
-It can also protect the website owner against technical issues with the website, such as, if usage of your website causes a virus on the visitors computer.
+The terms may also contain information around unacceptable use, such as hacking, uploading inappropriate or illegal information and the like.
+Essentially, website terms are a contract between the website owner and its visitors, protecting the owner against content theft, preventing potential copyright or ownership disputes, and allowing you to have full control over your website operations.
+It can also protect the website owner against technical issues with the website, such as if the usage of your website causes a virus on the visitor's computer.

 If you are providing goods or services, then you will need terms and conditions that comply with legal requirements.
-Such terms would include disclaimers that would limit liability should a customer ever raise a legal dispute.
-Without proper terms, you run the risk of your liability to customers being unlimited.
+Such terms would include disclaimers that limit liability in the event a customer raises a legal dispute.
+Without proper terms, you risk unlimited liability to customers.
 They protect both parties involved in a transaction and outline the rights and obligations of each party.
-These are essentially the contractual arrangements between you and your customer, and will be referenced in any legal dispute.
+These are essentially the contractual arrangements between you and your customer and will be referenced in any legal dispute.

-We would strongly advise that you get these legal documents drafted or at least checked by a solicitor, so you are protected in case of any fall back or liability.
-Our data protection specialists are on hand to offer advice on how to approach legal documents for your website, so you are protected and legally compliant, so feel free to get in touch.
+We strongly advise that you get these legal documents drafted or at least checked by a solicitor so you are protected in case of any fallback or liability.

 What next?